 Salary and Cost of Living

-In terms of salary, teachers get paid between 15-20 Pesos per hour, approximately 1,500 – 2,000 Pesos per month.
-This is around US $500 – $660.
-Your pay is in accordance with your qualification and experience.
+In terms of salary, teachers get paid between 150-250 Pesos per hour.
+For full-time work (25 hours), it is around 5,000 Pesos per week.
+This is US $284/week.
+Your pay is in accordance with your qualification and experience, of course.

 Cost of Living